-The Middle Class Scholarship program is available for new, transfer, and returning undergraduate students with family incomes and household assets up to $156,000 per year who attend the a University of California campus.
+The Middle Class Scholarship program is available for new, transfer, and returning undergraduate students with family incomes and household assets up to $184,000 (subject to California State Budget Approval), who attend the a University of California campus.

 Middle Class Scholarships are based on a sliding scale according to your family income.
 The California Student Aid Commission (CSAC) and your UC campus financial aid office will let you know your actual scholarship amount.

 MCS award eligibility is recalculated when the following awards are added or updated in your financial aid package: Federal Pell Grant, Federal Supplemental Opportunity Grant (FSEOG), Cal Grant, fee remission awards, UC need-based grants and Veteran & ROTC benefits.